-REMEMBER: There are times when the medical assessment and the guidelines may yield different conclusions about the severity of the condition.
-A driver could have a benign underlying medical problem with an excellent prognosis but still not be medically qualified as a commercial driver.
-For example, if a benign supraventricular arrhythmia causes syncope, the driver cannot be medically certified until the problem has been corrected.

 Ventricular Arrhythmias

 Ventricular arrhythmias are categorized as ventricular fibrillation and ventricular tachycardia and are responsible for the majority of instances of cardiac sudden death.
 Most cases are caused by coronary heart disease, but can also occur in people with hearts that are structurally normal.